 Is Breathing Wildfire Smoke Dangerous?

-Now that wildfires have returned, bringing the world's worst air quality back to the Northwest, many face breathing threats similar to Sarah’s.
+Each wildfire season, as the world's worst air quality returns to the Northwest, many face breathing threats similar to Sarah’s.
 Wildfire smoke contains an array of harmful fine particles and chemicals that endanger people near fires.
 But you don’t even have to be close to a wildfire to find yourself in harm’s way.
 Just being downwind from forest fire smoke can cause problems, and the effects can travel hundreds and even thousands of miles.
 Smoke from Western wildfires is causing pollution 3,000 miles away on the East Coast.

 For that reason, we’ve listed a few important ways to fight smoke's worst effects.
 But first, let’s look at what makes wildfire smoke so hazardous.